Cloudy Kitchen

 4. Remove from the heat and whisk in the butter, mixing well until totally combined.

 5. Transfer to an airtight container and press a piece of plastic wrap directly against the surface.
 Refrigerate until completely chilled, ideally overnight.
+To do this quickly, you can spread it onto a sheet pan and press plastic directly against the surface.

 ASSEMBLY AND BAKING